tjitze/ranked-programming/README.md

 ## Install Racket

 The ranked programming library is written for use with the *Racket* programming language, which is based on the Scheme dialect of LISP.
-To get started, we first need to download and install Racket, which includes N editor called *DrRacket*.
+To get started, we first need to download and install Racket, which includes an editor called *DrRacket*.
 The download can be obtained [here](https://download.racket-lang.org).

 ## Install the Ranked Programming Package